Skip to main content

 Tisha B’Av is the saddest day on the Jewish calendar.
 It’s a day of mourning that remembers the destruction of both the first and second temples in Jerusalem.
 And it’s a day when we mourn all of the other tragedies that have befallen the Jewish people over the years.

 It’s a somber day, marked by fasting and prayer.
 And many Jews spend it in a synagogue, listening to stories of loss and lamenting our broken world.
-So, there you have it for all the Jewish festivals and holidays for 2024.
-We hope you enjoy them!
+So, there you have it for all the Jewish festivals and holidays for August 3, 2025.

 Wrap Up